kruc/clockify-to-jira/README.md

     INFO[0002] Finish processing 1478671803: ISSUE-123 Work description
     ```

-6. After migration success toggl time entry will be tag with `jira_migration_success_tag` configuration key value (default: `logged`) - this tag causes skip on next migration
+6. After migration success clockify time entry will be tag with `jira_migration_success_tag` configuration key value (default: `logged`) - this tag causes skip on next migration
 7. If you want to skip some time entry migration, tag it with `jira_migration_skip_tag` configuration key value (default: `jira-migration-skip`)
-8. After migration fail toggl time entry will be tag with `jira_migration_failed_tag` configuration key value (default: `jira-migration-failed`) - this tag will be remove after migration success
+8. After migration fail clockify time entry will be tag with `jira_migration_failed_tag` configuration key value (default: `jira-migration-failed`) - this tag will be remove after migration success